 Prepared in cooperation with the Massachusetts Department of Transportation Office of Transportation Planning, and the United States Department of Transportation, Federal Highway Administration.
 The contents of this report reflect the views of the author(s), who is (are) responsible for the facts and the accuracy of the data presented herein.
-The contents do not necessarily reflect the official view or policies of the Massachusetts Department of Transportation or the Federal Highway Administration.
-This report does not constitute a standard, specification, or regulation.
+The contents do not necessarily reflect the official view or policies of the Massachusetts Department of Transportation or the Federal Highway Administration, or regulation.